missionpinball/mpf-docs/game_logic/logic_blocks/index.rst

    Watch for several different events that need to occur *in a specific order*, and once they do, a "complete" event is posted.

-Logic blocks cna be configured to store their state in player variables, meaning that each logic block will remember where it was from ball-to-ball.
+Logic blocks can be configured to store their state in player variables, meaning that each logic block will remember where it was from ball-to-ball.

 Logic blocks can be added to modes, and they can have events to enable, disable,